 Abul Khair (Litu) graduated from Dhaka University in 1972.
 An entrepreneur and industrialist, he started business in the early seventies.
 He is the Chairman of Bengal Group.
 Khair was the president of Abahoni Sporting Club from 1982-87.
 He and his partners set up the first private bank in Bangladesh, the AB Bank, in 1981.
 An art aficionado, he has the country’s largest private collection of paintings.
 He is President of the National Craft Foundation.
 He is a publisher of books and eight periodicals and Editor of two.

-A social activist, gourmet cook, and a self-taught artist, Momtaz Khalek, has spent most her life in charitable work.
-She is involved with many sociocultural organisations.
-Mrs. Khalek established the Abdul Khalek Memorial School in the mid-eighties.
-The school provides free education to 1200 underprivileged children.
+A social activist, gourmet cook, and a self-taught artist, Mrs. Mumtaz Khaliq, spent most her life in charitable work.
+She was involved with many sociocultural organisations.
+She was a trustee of Bengal Foundation and Gyantapas Abdur Razzaque Foundation, and the founder of Abdul Khaliq Memorial School.

 An eminent scholar, academician and a leading authority in Bengali literature; Anisuzzaman received the Ekushey Padak in 1985 for his contribution to education.
 In 2014, he was awarded the Padma Bhushan by the Government of India and in 2015 the Government of Bangladesh conferred on him the Shadinata Purashkar for literature.
-He has a long and distinguished career as a professor in the Bengali department at the University of Dhaka.
-He has also been a visiting fellow and a visiting professor at a number of universities abroad.
-He is the chairman of the editorial board of Kali O Kalam and Jamini.
+He had a long and distinguished career as a professor in the Bengali department at the University of Dhaka.
+He was a visiting fellow and a visiting professor at a number of universities abroad.
+Anisuzzaman was chair of the board of trustees of Gyantapas Abdur Razzaq Foundation, the chairman of the editorial board of the Bengali literary magazine Kali O Kalam and the arts periodical Jamini.

-Ruby Ghuznavi is credited for reviving the use of natural dyes in Bangladesh.
-As Chairperson of the World Crafts Council-Asia Pacific Region’s Natural Dye Programme, she works closely with experts of the Region to promote the use of natural dyes.
-A rights activist, she is a member of Naripokkho, a Trustee of Transparency International Bangladesh and the founder and Executive Chairman of Aranya Crafts Ltd.
+Ruby Ghuznavi is credited with reviving the use of natural dyes in Bangladesh.
+As Chairperson of the World Crafts Council-Asia Pacific Region’s Natural Dye Programme, she worked closely with experts of the region to promote the use of natural dyes.
+A rights activist, she was a member of Naripokkho, and Founder Trustee of Transparency International Bangladesh.
+She founded Aranya Crafts in 1990.

 Dr. Shafquat Hussain Khundkar